Qal'eh Hasan Ali: Geology

-Qal'eh Hasan Ali is part of a large orogenic province that was formed by the closures of the Paleotethys, Neotethys and the Sistan oceans as well as by ongoing subduction off the Makran area.
+Qal'eh Hasan Ali is part of a large orogenic province that was formed by the closures of the Paleotethys, Neotethys, and Sistan oceans as well as by ongoing subduction off the Makran area.
 The resulting collision of terranes and continents has formed the Iranian high plateau.

 Volcanic activity in the region of the Lut commenced during the Jurassic and reached a peak at the end of the Eocene.
 After the Eocene, calc-alkaline volcanism diminished and mafic volcanism became dominant.

 Local

-The craters of Qal'eh Hasan Ali are constructed within a basement of Eocene volcanic rocks and granodiorite, with the exception of the two outlying craters which are found in desert alluvium.
+The craters of Qal'eh Hasan Ali are constructed within a basement of Eocene volcanic rocks and granodiorite, with the exception of the two outlying craters, which are found in desert alluvium.
 Qal'eh Hasan Ali lies on the Lut block, over continental crust with a thickness exceeding 25 km.

 Qal'eh Hasan Ali and several volcanic centres 215 km and more farther north may be part of an alkaline volcanic province associated with the Nayband strike-slip fault, the projection of which crosses the Qal'eh Hasan Ali field.
-Volcanism along this fault has been K-Ar dated at 15.6–14.3 mya in the north and 2.6–2.2 mya farther south.
-This older volcanism is sodium-rich however.
+Volcanism along this fault has been K-Ar dated at 15.6–14.3 Mya in the north and 2.6–2.2 Mya farther south.
+This older volcanism is sodium-rich, however.
 The formation of magma at Qal'eh Hasan Ali ultimately might depend on either the ongoing subduction at the Makran arc or to pre-existent asthenospheric processes.

 Composition

 Tephrites have been found at Qal'eh Hasan Ali, as well as basanite and an augite-phlogopite cumulate.
-The tephrites contain analcime, anorthoclase, clinopyroxene, hauyne, magnetite, olivine, phlogopite and pyroxene dominated by augite and lesser aegirine.
+The tephrites contain analcime, anorthoclase, clinopyroxene, hauyne, magnetite, olivine, phlogopite, and pyroxene dominated by augite and lesser aegirine.
 Xenoliths have also been found at the Great Crater vent, including probably magmatic calcite.
 Apatite is present at the Great Crater as well.

 The composition of Qal'eh Hasan Ali rocks has been compared to kamafugite and lamproite.
 Overall, rocks erupted in the field are considered to be alkaline rocks, with very high potassium content as is found in volcanic rocks that were erupted along the Alpide belt after the continental collision.
 The magmas of the field probably formed in the lithosphere that had been affected by metasomatism.
 The existence of calcite within the rocks has indicated that carbonatites may be involved.
 The analyzed rocks are rich in sulfur.
 Based on the composition, the temperature of the magma was approximately 1010–1125 C.